SaferMe/saferme-api-docs/30_reports.md

 > - Description and Category can be set both via their respective
 > `description` and `category_id` properties or through their specific field key
 > like any other kind of field.
+> - There is no constraint applied to `source_id` on this context.
+So bear in
+> mind you have the power to create multiple reports with same `source_id`.

 ### Update a Report
 Excluding `account_id` and with addition of `report_state_id` the same fields